Skip to main content

 The expert discussed the building holistically with Sam, explained how to confirm the damp sources first, and advised against rushing into tanking or cement-based repairs without confirming the diagnosis.

-The expert suggested that Sam begin by observing the moisture behaviour in the property and reviewing simple building fabric issues before committing to major work.
+The consultation helped Sam focus on observing how moisture behaved in the property and reviewing building fabric issues before committing to major remedial work.

-The expert explained that any future repairs should use materials compatible with traditional construction and detailed those which would be appropriate for Sam’s property.
+The expert also explained that any future repairs should use materials compatible with traditional construction once the underlying cause had been confirmed.

 The Outcome